 Before Elvis made it on the regional scene as an established musician, he worked at Crown Electric in Memphis as a truck driver and do-all boy.
 Elvis and the owner of Crown Electric, James Tipler, remained close friends over the years.
-Tipler stayed in business until 1990 and, in 1986 he hired a young European immigrant in pretty much the same position he once hired Elvis.
+Tipler stayed in business until 1990 and, in 1986 he hired a young European immigrant, Adrian Keller, in pretty much the same position he once hired Elvis.
 With time, Tipler and the young man became close friends.
-Tipler shared with the young immigrant his memories of the mid-fifties, Elvis’ work habits, documents, and memorabilia unique to a period of Elvis’ life, very little of which has been known until now.
+Tipler shared with Adrian Keller, his memories of the mid-fifties, Elvis’ work habits, documents, and memorabilia unique to a period of Elvis’ life, very little of which has been known until now.
 “Elvis Before Graceland” is Elvis’ unique story at Crown Electric and a treasure trove for all interested fans.
 With over forty never-released photos, documents associated directly with Elvis and with his early years, “Elvis Before Graceland” is a must-read for all fans.

 This is an awesome story.
 Elvis and his music inspired a young man behind the iron curtain to flee to America – more specifically – Memphis!
-His story is inspirational and a tug on the heartstring.
+His story is inspirational and a tug on the heartstrings.
 Elvis would be proud of him.
 The proceeds from the sale of this book go to St. Judes Children’s Hospital in Memphis.
-I strongly recommend it.
+We strongly recommend it.
 You may order a Kindle edition or paperback from the link below.